-If you wish to adopt one of our shelter friends, you will be asked to fill out an adoption application and provide vet references.
+If you wish to adopt one of our animals, you will be asked to fill out an adoption application and provide vet references.
 All cats and dogs leaving the shelter must be spayed or neutered before going home with you.

 Click here to download our application form »

-We request a donation of $235 for dogs and puppies and $100 for cats and kittens (purebreds $200).
+We request a donation of $270 for dogs, $300 for puppies or purebred dogs and $125 for cats and kittens (purebreds $200).
 This helps cover the cost of feeding, spaying or neutering, de-worming, testing and vaccinating your new pet.

 Also, check with the shelter daily as animal registry changes frequently.
 Please allow up to 1 hour for the adoption process.

-The shelter is open Tuesday-Sunday to the public and adopters from 1 - 4 pm except major holidays (Easter, Thanksgiving, Christmas, and New Year's Day).
-During the summer we are open 1 - 7 pm on Thursday nights.
-CLOSED MONDAYS.
+The shelter is open every day to the public and adopters from 12 - 4 pm.
 Please stop by and visit, you may fall in love with a companion for life!

 800 cats and dogs are euthanized every hour in the United States alone.